 I had to sleep in a position that mimicked me bent over at the waist.
 I spent the first 6 weeks propped up on the couch and that was no fun at all.
 I didn’t get much sleep during that time.
 I finally got to the point that I was able to sleep in the fetal position in my own bed for a few hours.
 Gradually things got better and I would wake up flat on my back.
 Progress!

-Finally, after months of chiro visits I was able to get on my inversion table and then my recovery sped up pretty quickly.
+Finally, after months of chiro visits I was able to use my inversion table and then my recovery sped up pretty quickly.
 I was able to stand up straight for part of the day and I only got better from there.

 It was a really long road, and I know there are people out there in worse shape than me, but this is my story with spinal stenosis.